-Coursework completed in the academic major and in the professional education core must have a grade of C-or better except in PHEDE where a C or better is required.
+Coursework completed in the academic major and in the professional education core must have a grade of C-.

 Attendance Policy: The Undergraduate Initial Teacher Licensure Program believes that class attendance and active participation are critical components to the development of candidates reinforcing and mastering the knowledge and skills necessary to become a successful and effective educator in the 21st century.
 Class attendance will be recorded each class meeting and will be enforced with the following attendance policy: